Skip to main content

 Persistent cross-chat memory sounds convenient, but in clinical settings it introduces real compliance and regulatory risk.
 Here's how BastionGPT handles continuity without letting patient data bleed between conversations.

-Written by Joshua Cruz
+Written by Josh Spencer

 BastionGPT does not carry an overarching memory from one chat to the next.
 This is a deliberate design choice rooted in patient safety and HIPAA compliance.
 In a healthcare AI assistant, any mechanism that automatically transfers context between sessions creates a pathway for protected health information belonging to one patient to surface in a conversation about another.
 For clinicians juggling dozens of encounters a day, that kind of cross-contamination is a documentation and privacy hazard inappropriate to introduce.